Mad Max Beyond Thunderdome: Plot

-In post-apocalyptic Australia, Max Rockatansky is crossing the desert in a motor vehicle pulled by camels.
-The airborne bandit Jedediah and his young son attack him and steal his vehicle, and Max follows Jedediah's trail to a trading post called Bartertown.
+The world is a post-apocalyptic wasteland caused by ecocide and a nuclear war over resources.
+In Mainland Australia, Max Rockatansky crosses the desert in a carriage pulled by a team of camels.
+The airborne bandit Jedediah and his young son attack him and steal his vehicle and animals.
+Max follows Jedediah's trail to a trading post called "Bartertown".
 Initially refused entry because he has nothing to trade, he impresses the local officials with his toughness, and the founder and ruler of the town, Aunty Entity, offers to resupply him if he completes a task.

-Aunty explains that Bartertown's precious energy comes from a subterranean refinery, called Underworld, that turns pig feces into methane.
-The refinery is run by a resourceful dwarf called Master, who rides around on Blaster, his giant bodyguard.
-"Master Blaster" has begun to challenge Aunty for control of Bartertown, and she wants Max to kill Blaster so she can more easily subvert Master to her will.
+Bartertown's energy comes from "Underworld," a subterranean refinery that turns pig feces into methane.
+The refinery is run by Master, a dwarf who rides around on Blaster, his giant bodyguard.
+"Master Blaster" has begun to challenge Aunty for control of Bartertown; Aunty wants Max to kill Blaster so she can subvert Master to her will.

 Max infiltrates Underworld to size up Master Blaster and befriends Pig Killer, a convict sentenced to work there for slaughtering a pig to feed his children.
-When Master Blaster learns his newly-acquired vehicle belonged to Max, he forces Max to disarm a booby-trap.
+When Master Blaster learns his newly acquired vehicle belonged to Max, he forces Max to disarm its booby-trap.
 In doing so, Max sets off his alarm and discovers that Blaster is hypersensitive to high-pitched noises.

-Back on the surface, Aunty tells Max that, by law, conflicts in Bartertown are resolved by a fight to the death in a gladiatorial arena called Thunderdome.
+By law, conflicts in Bartertown are resolved by a fight to the death in Thunderdome, a gladiatorial arena.
 Max publicly accuses Master of stealing his vehicle, and a battle is scheduled against Blaster.
-The giant dominates until Max blows a bosun's whistle, which makes Blaster grab his head in pain.
+Blaster dominates until Max blows a whistle, which makes Blaster grab his head in pain.
 Max knocks Blaster's helmet off and prepares to kill him, but relents upon seeing that Blaster has an intellectual disability.
 Max reveals Aunty's plot and Master threatens to shut down the refinery, so Aunty has Blaster killed.
 She is then able to terrorize Master into keeping the refinery running.

 For breaking a deal, Max is bound, placed on a horse, and sent into the Wasteland, his punishment determined by the spin of a wheel.
 When the horse collapses from exhaustion, Max frees himself and continues on foot until he also collapses.